teddys2bad/Spotlight/README.md

 (make sure to get rid of the -master in the end when downloading both)<br/>
 After that it should be ready to go.

-# Join Us
-This is not for odyssey but i dont feel like getting rid of it If you need help with the program or editing the game, you can Join the Cat Chat (<a href="https://discord.gg/9JGKSze">

 # Credits

 - JuPaHe64: Project Leader, Lead Programmer, GL Editor Framework Programmer